-Most nationalities require a visa when travelling to Cambodia.
+Most nationalities require a visa when travelling to China.
 Travellers should arrange visas well in advance of departure.
 Unlike many other tour operators, we include your visa in the price of your tour.
 We handle the entire application process – all you need to do is complete the paperwork and send your passport to us eight weeks prior to departure.
 We are always on hand to help you with any queries you may have while completing the application form.

 While travelling overseas, the Wendy Wu Tours contact number during business hours is +61 2 9224 8888.
 Emergency Assistance (24-hours) is 0044 1888 288 288.
 You will find mobile phone coverage to be quite high throughout Asia.
 We recommend contacting your mobile carrier if you intend to use international roaming during your holiday and ensure you investigate all associated call and data costs before you leave Australia.
 Some hotels may have Wi-Fi, which usually comes at a cost.

 Tipping is not commonplace in Australia.
 In Asia however, it is anticipated that a tip be given to reward good service.
 With that in mind, we have a tipping system for our group tours.
 Each passenger ‘tips’ a set amount to the National Escort at the start of the tour or on arrival in each country.
 They then distribute this as appropriate.
 The Yangtze River cruise service charge is paid when embarking.
 We advise tipping amounts in your final documentation.
 Tipping is appreciated for Private and Tailor-Made travel.
 In your final documents, we include guidelines for tipping when travelling independently.